mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 function registerInstanceProvider(name, val) { ... }
 ```

-So you're probably not going to work with providers as I've been showing up till this point, you will be using these convenience methods.
+So you're probably not going to work with providers directly as I've been showing up till this point, you will probably be using the `service()`, `factory()` and `value()` convenience methods.
 But hopefully you will now understand what they actually mean and the underlying construct they are creating.

 ### Fitting it all together ###